 As we saw previously, when aerobic training is performed in short succession of resistance training that engages the same muscle group, the biochemistry induced by endurance training tends to win out.

-A study published in 2015 demonstrated that improvements in cardiovascular performance over the course a 24 week concurrent training program were greater in participants who performed strength and endurance exercises on alternate days.
+A study published in 2015 demonstrated that improvements in cardiovascular performance over the course of a 24-week concurrent training program were greater in participants who performed strength and endurance exercises on alternate days.

 Prioritizing Strength in Your Training